SovereignCloudStack/scs-did-creator/README.md

 **Note**: SCS scs-did-creator supports [RSA keys](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) and [EC keys](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography), only.

 You need at lest one private-public key pair to generate DID document.
-If ypu do not have one, create a public-private key pair with [OpenSSL](https://developers.yubico.com/PIV/Guides/Generating_keys_using_OpenSSL.html).
+If you do not have one, create a public-private key pair with [OpenSSL](https://developers.yubico.com/PIV/Guides/Generating_keys_using_OpenSSL.html).

 ### Configure scs-did-creator